MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Select the right IoT Hub tier size, 1, 2, or 3, and the number of instances based on data throughput, quotas, and operation throttles.
 For IoT Central, select the right tier, Standard 0, Standard 1, or Standard 2, based on the number of messages sent from devices to the cloud.

 - Consider using Azure Event Grid for publish-subscribe event routing.
-For more information, see [React to IoT Hub events by using Event Grid to trigger actions](/azure/iot-hub/iot-hub-event-grid) and [Compare Event Grid routing to IoT Hub](/azure/iot-hub/iot-hub-event-grid-routing-comparison).
+For more information, see [React to IoT Hub events by using Event Grid to trigger actions](/azure/iot-hub/iot-hub-event-grid) and [Compare message routing and Event Grid for IoT Hub](/azure/iot-hub/iot-hub-event-grid-routing-comparison).

 ### Prioritize data

 Some data that devices send to the cloud might be more important than other data.
 Classifying and handling the data based on priority is a good practice for performance efficiency.

-For example, a thermometer sensor sends temperature, humidity, and other telemetry, but also sends an alarm when temperature is outside a defined range.
+For example, a thermostat sensor sends temperature, humidity, and other telemetry, but also sends an alarm when temperature is outside a defined range.
 The system classifies the alarm message as higher priority and handles it differently than the temperature telemetry.

 Consider the following recommendations for data classification and handling: